brandur/sorg/content/drafts/mongodb.md

 but also an ACID-compliant system and the ability to introduce constraints [4].

 **Do you need incredible scalability that Postgres can't possibly provide?**
-Unless you're Google or Facebook, you probably don't, but if you really _really_ do, you should store your core data (users, apps, payment methods, servers, etc.) in Postgres, and move those data sets that need super scalability out into separate scalable systems (or shard just those resources) _as late as you possibly can_.
+Unless you're Google, you probably don't, but if you really _really_ do, you should store your core data (users, apps, payment methods, servers, etc.) in Postgres, and move those data sets that need super scalability out into separate scalable systems (or shard just those resources) _as late as you possibly can_.
 The chances are that you'll never even get to that point, and if you do, you may still have to deal with some of the same problems that are listed here, but at least you'll have a stable core.
+If you actually are Google, then sure, just use Bigtable or whatever.

 [1] [Hacker News commentary][meteor-hn] for Meteor's article.